adrianlyjak/kokoro-onnx-export/README.md

 It uses uv for dependency management.
 To get started, install uv, and then `uv sync`.

-Currently, it's expected that the latest version of kokoro is installed in a sibling directory.

 The project exports a CLI.
 For options, run `uv run kokoro-onnx --help`.

 ```bash